pnkskff/CodeWars-Solutions/README.md

      b.
 Eventually, will add Kyu Level: Solution/Number/Kyu/Name.js

-  4. Solutions are not always the best/most efficient, but it works!
+  4. Solutions are not always the best/most efficient, but it works! - "I'm a baddie and I write bad code. /s"

 II.
 P.R.E.P.
 TECHNIQUE: